graceli5/Projects/README.md

 **Project**: Analyzing what factors most heavily influence US housing prices, and constructing a model to classify listing prices.
 - Merged together four datasets, preformed data cleaning, and explored dimension reduciton/feature selection to prepare for modeling.
-- Created in-depth Seaborn visualizations to depict trends and reveal variable relationships.
+- Created in-depth Seaborn visualizations to depict trends and relationships.
-- Trained and compared SVM, Logistic Regression, K Nearest Neighbors, Decision Tree, Random Forest and Max Voting Classifier models, each constructed using a Grid Search algorithm to tune parameters and cross validation on testing data.
+- Trained and compared SVM, Logistic Regression, K Nearest Neighbors, Decision Tree, Random Forest and Max Voting Classifier models, each constructed using a Grid-Search algorithm to tune parameters and cross validation on testing data.
-- Created neural network model with layer, batch size, and activation tuning, scored the model using 20-fold CV, and implemented confusion matrix to identify error.
+- Established a neural network model by tuning depth, batch size, and activation funciton, implemented confusion matrix to analyze error.

 ### Machine Learning Research on Music Data - [View Here](https://github.com/graceli5/UPF-work.git)